 K.M. would marry two more times.
-After Minerva's death, he married her sister Mattie Peete in 1869.
-After Mattie’s death, K.M. married a young teacher named Octavia Pendleton in 1885.
+After Minerva's death, he married her sister Mattie V. Peete on July 22, 1869.
+After Mattie’s death, K.M. married a young teacher named Octavia Pendleton on October 8, 1885.
 K.M. and Octavia were married until his death on March 19, 1930.
 These three marriages produced 14 children for Van Zandt.

 K.M.
 Van Zandt with his 14 daughters and sons

 Top row, standing, left to right: Alice Van Zandt Williams, Edmund Pendleton Van Zandt, Virginia Van Zandt Diboll, Elias Beall Van Zandt, Ida Van Zandt Smith, Richard L. Van Zandt, Annie Van Zandt Attwell, Isaac Van Zandt, Frances Cooke Van Zandt Sloan.

 Bottom, row, sitting, left to right: K.M.
 Van Zandt, Jr., Florence Van Zandt Jennings, K.M.
 Van Zandt, Albert Sidney Johnston Van Zandt, Mary Louisa Van Zandt Hendricks, Margaret Colville Van Zandt Miller.